helltraitor/turing-machine-rs/README.md

 ## Contributing

-If you want to improve this crate, just open an issue and describe the problem (shortly if you can), further possible problems or reasons to improve (widely if needs), how to solve this problems and docs for this or similar cases (optional).
+If you want to improve this crate, just open an issue and describe the problem (shortly if you can), further possible problems or reasons to improve (widely if needed), how to solve this problem, and docs for this or similar cases (optional).
 [See example.](FILL_ME)

 ## Supported Rust Versions

-Turing Machine RS was created in lastest stable version (2021, 1.57) but this library also support 1.56.0 (at least) and above.
+Turing Machine RS was created in the latest stable version (2021, 1.57) but this library also supports 1.56 (at least) and above.

 ## License